ElijahGoodman/sha3/README.md

 ## SHA3MD

 **sha3md** is a simple console application for getting a digest of a single message or a file.
-I tried to orient on the famous applications like **openssl** or **sha3sum**.
-Of course, **sha3md** works slower than the above tough guys.
+I took example from the famous applications like **openssl** or **sha3sum**.
+Of course, **sha3md** works slower than the tough guys mentioned above.
 For speed up it's necessary to use SIMD and intrinsics (like SSE or AVX), and this is a completely different story.

-The following example calculates SHA3-512 hash of all files in the current directory and store result to file digest_of_files.txt:
+The following example calculates SHA3-512 hash of all files in the current directory and store result to the file `digest_of_files.txt`:

     $ ./sha3md -sha3-512 -out digest_of_files.txt &(ls)